 Unsubsidized Federal Stafford Loans are available to students who have partial or no eligibility for the subsidized Federal Stafford Loan Program.
 Students must first complete the Federal Application for Student Aid (FAFSA) in order to determine their eligibility for the subsidized Federal Stafford Loan.
 Students borrowing under the unsubsidized program must begin repayment of interest immediately or interest will be capitalized into the principal.
 Payment of principal is deferred until graduation.

-Alternative Loans provide the opportunity for long-range financing of one year or several years of education at the prime interest rate plus 0-2%.
+Alternative Loans provide the opportunity for long-range financing of one year or several years of education.
 These student loans, based on credit worthiness as determined by the Fair Isaac Company (FICO) score, provide borrowing capacity per year of up to the total cost of education minus any financial aid.
 Most alternative loans require a credit-worthy cosigner for first-year undergraduate students.
 Some alternative loans are available to international students.

 The College provides a monthly payment plan whereby families may pay all or part of Franklin & Marshall costs in monthly installments without interest charges.
 Contact the Business Office for additional details.

 Federal Work Study Award or College Work Award of $1,900 represents about 10 hours per week for the academic year at an hourly rate of $7.25.
 Paychecks are issued to students and are not directly credited toward the College bill.

 The College makes every effort to arrange jobs to accommodate academic and extra-curricular schedules so that work does not jeopardize achievement or participation.
 In fact, our experience indicates that student employment is, for most students, a significantly positive factor in the adjustment to college life.